SDK package quickstart

 Read next

-These pages are the advanced package layer for teams that intentionally choose @csl/wrapper-sdk.
-Primary onboarding still lives in the API docs, and browser-first installs should start with the Script Tag.
-Use contact only when you want rollout review, enterprise coordination, or help with non-standard integration constraints.
+These pages document the package layer for teams that choose wavebird to control ad requests, decisions, rendering helpers, consent, and beacons directly.
+Use the API docs for hosted defaults, and use contact only when you want rollout review, enterprise coordination, or help with non-standard integration constraints.
 Beacon billing rules live in SDK Concepts.